MOIST fans

 Brothers in Arms

-MOIST have always been one step ahead of the game but the emergence of a certain Mr Yamase as a class act left us ruing our decision to waste the inspired 'Super - insert family name here -
+MOIST have always been one step ahead of the game but the emergence of a certain Mr Yamase as a class act left us ruing our decision to waste the inspired 'Super - insert family name here - Brothers' tee on Tetsuya and his clown handed faux brother Tatsuya back in 2006.

 But MOIST, you cry, it was obvious Koji was something special when he was at the Reds.
 Why are you so surprised he came good in his first injury free year since dinosaurs ruled the lands?